huggablehacker/web-site-grabber/README.md

 `./dms.sh` `http://google.com`

-Output file will save to the current directory.
-See `output.txt` for simulated results.
+Output file directory and associated website files will save to the current directory.
+The Directory will named for the website that is crawled

 Inspired by the following data saving projects: